kbasaran/wireplumber-audio-switcher/README.md

 All notes for source will play on default sink.

 ## How I use it
-I use GNOME desktop and have assigned keyboard shortcuts for my scenarios.
-I use `Ctrl + Super + F1-F4` for this.
-Each shortcut runs the same script but with a different scenario as argument.
+I use GNOME desktop and have assigned keyboard shortcuts `Ctrl + Super + F1-F4` for my different scenarios.
+Each shortcut runs the script with a different scenario as argument.